 Chelsea - Strafford is a very small town located in the state of Vermont.
 With a population of 4,421 people and just one neighborhood, Chelsea - Strafford is the 40th largest community in Vermont.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Chelsea - Strafford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Chelsea - Strafford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Chelsea - Strafford are a mix of both white- and blue-collar jobs.
 Overall, Chelsea - Strafford is a town of professionals, managers, and service providers.
 There are especially a lot of people living in Chelsea - Strafford who work in management occupations (14.56%), teaching (9.69%), and office and administrative support (9.65%).

 Also of interest is that Chelsea - Strafford has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 16.17% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Chelsea - Strafford telecommute to their jobs.
+Overall, about 16.17% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Chelsea - Strafford is a great place for families with children to consider.
 First of all, many other families with children live here, making Chelsea - Strafford a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Chelsea - Strafford has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Chelsea - Strafford’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.